 Divinyls – I Touch Myself

 I think we all know what the late Chrissie Amphlett was on about here, don’t we?
 But just in case you’re still a wee bit unsure as to exactly what she’s intending to touch, a quick whizz through the Divinyls promo video for this 1990 soft rock classic will sort you out.
 All pouty lips and wiggling hips, Amphlett leaves nothing to the imagination as she works her way through a song that according to Wikipedia “is a paean to female pleasure, eroticism, orgasm and masturbation.”
 Crikey!
-That’s quite a lot to get into three minutes and 43 seconds of music, but the undeniably sexy Amphlett makes a sterling job of it.
+That’s quite a lot to get into three minutes and 43 seconds of music, but Amphlett makes a sterling job of it.

 Rolling Stones – Brown Sugar

 He may be a card-carrying pensioner these days, but Mick Jagger has plenty of previous as an Olympic-standard roister-doisterer.
 Brown Sugar is a song that divides opinion.
 Originally titled Black Pussy the song was primarily about cunnilingus.
 “How come you taste so good?” asked Jagger.
 We think he knew, actually.
-But this proved even too much for the Stones and they morphed things into a song whose title could easily be referring to heroin for the version that eventually appeared on 1971’s Sticky Fingers album.
+But this proved even too much for the Rolling Stones and they morphed things into a song whose title could easily be referring to heroin for the version that eventually appeared on 1971’s Sticky Fingers album.
 “I would never write that song now,” says Jagger, and it’s easy to understand why it might offend.
-But as tunes that celebrate raw animal passions go, this is right up there…
+But as tunes that celebrate raw passions go, this is right up there.

 Heart – All I Want To Do Is Make Love To You